patters-match/z88/oz/readme.txt

         /oz
         /tools

+The standard git command-line client must also be available in order for build revision information to be generated.
+If this is not present, then placeholder text will be left where the build revision information should be.

 These contain all the necessary sources and tools to get your Z88 ROM compiled.

 Begin with compiling the Mpm assembler, which is located in the /tools/mpm directory.
 Use your